Support Centre

 5.6.
 Legitimate interests of the data controller

-The legitimate interest of the data controller or data subject cannot be applied to process sensitive data, and when supporting a processing activity on this legal base the data controller need to (Article 7(IX) of the LGPD):
+The legitimate interest of the data controller or third parties cannot be applied to process sensitive data, and when supporting a processing activity on this legal base the data controller need to (Article 7(IX) and Article 10 of the LGPD):

-• adopt measures to ensure transparency of data processing based on its legitimate interests.
+• adopt measures to ensure transparency of data processing based on its legitimate interests; and

 Regarding legitimate interests, the ANPD in its Cookies Guidance points out that: